Pharma2022/restaurant-order-app/README.md

 ## Stretch goals
 - As mentioned earlier, I coded this application using React - [repo here](https://github.com/Pharma2022/restaurant-order-react/tree/main)
-- I had a feature to add a discount
+- I had a feature to add a conditional discount if you ordered a main dish and a drink

 ## Further Stretch Goals/General Improvements
 - To refactor the CSS to make maintenance easier